pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 * **Can I register for a single day?**

-At this point in time we only offer tickets for the entire event.
-However, we may open up selected spots for individual workshops as we get closer to the event.
+Yes!
+You can chose to register for entire event or you can buy tickets for 1, 2 or 3 days.
 To stay up to date on any changes to our ticketing for the pyOpenSci Fall Festival, be sure to follow us on [Fosstodon](https://fosstodon.org/@pyOpenSci) or [LinkedIn](https://linkedin.com/company/pyopensci).

 * **What if I purchased a ticket but can no longer attend?**